nightscout/nightscout.github.io/docs/nightscout/new_user.md

     `mongodb+srv://nightscout:<password>@cluster0.xxxxx.mongodb.net/<dbname>?retryWrites=true&w=majority`
 </br>

-- Invent a name for your database, this is not a critical information, use a simple text.
+- Invent a name for your database, this is not a critical information (for example `mycgmic`).

 Database Name: <input type="text" id="mydB" value="mycgmic" size="20">